-I took the last hour off of work to go and watch Marc’s last soccer game of the season (he coaches the senior boys at his school) and for an hour and half I had the chance to enjoy the late October sunshine and cheer on the team.
+This Friday I went and watched Marc’s last soccer game of the season (he coaches the senior boys at his school) and for an hour and half I had the chance to enjoy the late October sunshine and cheer on the team.

 Standing there, basking in that golden glow, all I wanted to do was pack a bag, grab our tent, and head off into the woods somewhere for a weekend of autumnal camping.

-It’s true though – I was definitely a late-bloomer when it came to my love of camping.
-For many moons I openly rejected the idea of sleeping in a tent, eating with sporks, and wearing long-johns as pants.
+It’s true – I was definitely a late-bloomer when it came to my love of tent life.
+For many moons I openly rejected the idea of sleeping in a bag, eating with sporks, and wearing long-johns as pants.

 NOW I ROCK A LONG-JOHN LIKE NO OTHER.